mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features/es-syntax.md

 ### Supported ECMAScript features

-This rule supports ECMAScript 2018 and the syntax which are arrived at Stage 4 by May 2018.
+This rule supports ECMAScript 2019.
 See also [TC39 finished proposals](https://github.com/tc39/proposals/blob/master/finished-proposals.md).

 Please configure your `.eslintrc` file to succeed to succeed in parsing the syntax.